jantumajer/VSLite_CZnetwork/README.md

 Normalized Difference Vegetation Index for each site for 2000-2023 period.

 ### Outputs
 A standard set of outputs of the VS-Lite model for a baseline calibration period and four scenarios of future climate change.
-For each site and simulation, the .Rda file stores a list with following tables/arrays:
+For each site and simulation, the .Rda file stores a list with the following tables/arrays: